gbdev/pandocs/content/Timer_and_Divider_Registers.md

 ```

 ::: tip NOTE
+Select the clock frequency first, then enable the Timer.
 The "Timer Enable" bit only affects the timer (TIMA).
 The divider (DIV) is **always** counting
 :::